Ed-Fi-Exchange-OSS/LMS-Toolkit/docs/installing-the-extension.md

 ## Deployment Process

-There are several methods for deploying the the extension into an ODS/API instance:
+There are several methods for deploying the extension into an ODS/API instance:

 1. Integrate the extension source code directly into the ODS/API. :exclamation:
    This is the method required to build a new release of the extension.